-Scammers rely on the fact that you are very busy and are more likely to hand over your personal information without thinking.
+Scammers rely on the fact that you’re very busy and are more likely to hand over your personal information without thinking.
 We’ve put together some helpful information for your business.

 If you believe you have been scammed or been the victim of cybercrime, you need to do five things immediately.